kubernetes/kompose/docs/user-guide.md

   - [Docker Compose Versions](#docker-compose-versions)

 Kompose has support for two providers: OpenShift and Kubernetes.
-You can choose targeted provider either using global option `--provider`, or by setting environment variable `PROVIDER`.
+You can choose a targeted provider using global option `--provider`.
+If no provider is specified, Kubernetes is set by default.
-By setting environment variable `PROVIDER` you can permanently switch to OpenShift provider without need to always specify `--provider openshift` option.
-If no provider is specified Kubernetes is default provider.

 ## `kompose convert`